upyesp/upyesp.org/content/posts/winwdows-ssh-mfa-fido2-yubikey/index.md

 series: [Windows SSH]
 ---

 Windows ships with OpenSSH.
-Here's how to update the version then use it with MFA option FIDO2 + hardware security keys such as YubiKey.
+Here's how to update the version then use it with MFA option FIDO2 + a hardware security key, such as a YubiKey.

 <!--more-->